 It’s important to keep in mind that if you refinance a federal student loan, it ceases to be a federal student loan.
 It becomes a private student loan, and that means you’ll be giving up valuable benefits like deferment and forbearance options, forgiveness eligibility, and more.
 It’s important that you keep the trade-offs in mind before deciding either way.

-If you’re not interested in refinancing your student loans to achieve a lower interest rate, but instead simply want to make your student loans simpler to handle, then consolidating student loans might be a better option for you.
+If you’re not interested in refinancing your student loans to achieve a lower interest rate, but instead simply want to make your student loans easier to handle, then consolidating student loans might be a better option for you.

 OSLA student loan reviews